Bailout vs Bankruptcy: Which Financial Lifeline Is Right for You?

 Significant Bankruptcy Cases

-• Lehman Brothers (2008): The largest bankruptcy filing in U.S. history
+• Lehman Brothers (2008): The largest bankruptcy in U.S. history, triggering widespread financial disruption.

 Short-Term Effects